Associate Professor of Marketing

 - Ph.D. - marketing, University of Rochester, 2006

 - M.S. - applied economics, University of Rochester, 2004

-- MBA in marketing, Recanati Graduate Business School, Tel Aviv University, 1997
+- M.B.A. - marketing, Recanati Graduate Business School, Tel Aviv University, 1997

-- BA in economics, statistics and operations research, Tel Aviv University, 1994
+- B.A. - economics, statistics and operations research, Tel Aviv University, 1994

-- Herzenstein, Michal, Scott Sonenshein, and Utpal M. Dholakia (2011) “Tell me a good story and I may lend you my money: The role of narratives in peer-to-peer lending decisions” Journal of Marketing Research special issue on consumer financial decision making, forthcoming.
+- Herzenstein, Michal, Scott Sonenshein, and Utpal M. Dholakia (2011) “Tell me a good story and I may lend you my money: The role of narratives in peer-to-peer lending decisions” Journal of Marketing Research special issue on consumer financial decision making, 48 (special issue), S138-S149.

 - Sonenshein Scott, Michal Herzenstein, and Utpal M. Dholakia (2011), “How accounts shape lending decisions through fostering trustworthiness,” Organizational Behavior and Human Decision Processes, 115, 69-84.

 - Herzenstein, Michal, Utpal M. Dholakia, and Rick L. Andrews (2011), “Strategic Bidding Behavior in Peer-to-Peer Loan Auctions,” Journal of Interactive Marketing, 25, 27-36.

 - Posavac, Steven S., Michal Herzenstein, Frank R. Kardes, and Suresh Sundaram (2010), “Profits and Halos: The Role of Firm Profitability Information in Consumer Inference,” Journal of Consumer Psychology, 20 (July), 327-337